 Lawrence of Arabia's home is at Clouds Hill (NT).
 An exhibition that includes his motor bike can be seen nearby at Bovingtion Tank Museum.
 His grave is in the churchyard of St Nicholas Church in Moreton village.
 The magnificent clear glass windows engraved by Lawrence Whistler are well worth a visit. .

 Dorset's World Heritage Jurassic coastline provides a stunning backdrop for walkers and cyclists exploring the South West coastal path including Durdle Door, a massive rock arch and an absolutely beautiful sloping beach ideal for bathing.
 Neighbouring along the coast path is Lulworth Cove - ideal for snorkeling and famous for its exciting unique rock strata - the famous Lulworth Crumple and Stair Hole.
 The Fossil Forest and Range Walks east to Tyneham-the lost village of Dorset, Warbarrow Bay and Kimmeridge can be accessed from the beach

 To the north lie the towns of Blandford Forum - possibly the best remaining original example of a Georgian market town in England and Shaftesbury where the famous Gold Hill offers panoramic views across the Blackmore Vale.
 Sherborne is sited on the River Yeo and on the edge of the Blackmore Vale and boasts two Castles and a magnificent Abbey.

-Plaza Cinema, Dorchester: 4 large screens showing the latest films.
-Genuine bargain tickets at £2.50 Mon-Fri. £3.50 Sat & Sun.
+Plaza Cinema, Dorchester: Recently renovated with the latest equipment and 4 large screens showing the latest films. *Genuine bargain tickets at £2.50 Mon-Fri. £3.50 Sat & Sun.
 NO extra charges for 3D.